-- 8.17 It is agreed a telephone(s) shall be made available to all members at all times for incoming or outgoing emergency purposes and that incoming messages shall be relayed immediately. - 8.18 While working on projects, the Employer shall be responsible to provide parking for all employees within a reasonable distance from the job site.
+- 8.16 It is agreed a telephone(s) shall be made available to all employees at all times for incoming or outgoing emergency purposes and that incoming messages shall be relayed immediately.
+No employee shall be permitted to use a cell phone or smart phone for personal purposes during working hours, excluding rest and meal breaks, except in case of an emergency. - 8.17 While working on projects, the Employer shall be responsible to provide parking for all employees within a reasonable distance from the job site.
 No costs shall be incurred by the Employer.

-8.19 Confined Space
+8.18 Confined Space

-When employees are required to work inside hulls, scows or derricks that are not designated as a normal work area, and defined as a "confined space" by the Occupational Health & Safety Regulations, they will receive a premium of three dollars (3.00) per hour over and above their regular hourly rate.
+When employees are required to work inside hulls, scows or derricks that are not designated as a normal work area, and defined as a "confined space" by the Occupational Health & Safety Regulations, they will receive a premium of three dollars and twenty-five cents (\$3.25) per hour over and above their regular hourly rate.
 A two (2) hour minimum will apply.
-This premium will not apply when an employee is required to inspect a scow or derrick and the time spent performing this duty takes less than one half ( $\frac{1}{2}$ ) hour.
+This premium will not apply when an employee is required to inspect a scow or derrick and the time spent performing this duty takes less than one half (1⁄2) hour.

-8.20 Indemnity Clause
+8.19 Indemnity Clause

-The Employer agrees that upon request from the Union, the Employer will provide information that confirms adequate insurance coverage for employees covered by this Agreement while working within the scope of their employment.
+The Employer agrees that upon request from the Union, the Employer will provide information that confirms adequate insurance coverage for all employees covered by this Agreement while working within the scope of their employment.